Murder of Janet March: 1990s marital difficulties

-By 1993, Perry had admitted to Carolyn Levine, who had taken on the role of a surrogate mother to him since his own mother had died during his childhood, that the couple were having problems in their marriage.
-His career continued at Levine Orr, his father-in-law's firm, where he represented some locally high-profile clients such as nightclub owners, and sometimes did pro bono work for the city's Jewish Community Center, where he was also a member of the board.
+By 1993, Perry had admitted to Carolyn Levine, his mother-in-law, that the couple were having problems in their marriage.
+His career continued at Levine Orr, his father-in-law's firm, where he represented some locally high-profile clients and sometimes performed pro bono work for the Jewish Community Center, where he was also a member of the board.
 Janet continued her artistic career, often taking her lunch alone in local restaurants where she worked with her sketch pad.
-She remained aloof from her friends and did not discuss her relationship in detail with them, although some said she sometimes seemed depressed.
+She remained aloof from her friends and did not discuss her marriage in detail with them, although some said she sometimes seemed depressed.

-The next year Janet gave birth to a daughter, Tziporah, named after her own mother-in-law who had died long before she met her husband.
-It was time to move their growing family to a larger house, and they bought a 4 acre lot in the affluent suburb of Forest Hills on the city's south side, where they spent 1995 building a US$650,000 stone house in a "country-French" style to Janet's specifications.
+The next year Janet gave birth to a daughter, Tziporah, named after Perry's late mother.
+It was time to move their growing family to a larger house, and they bought a 4 acre lot in the affluent suburb of Forest Hills on Nashville's south side, where they spent 1995 building a US$650,000 stone house in a "country-French" style to Janet's specifications.
 Contractors who worked on the 5300 sqft home recalled Janet, who was heavily involved in the project, as particularly difficult.
 They said she always threatened to go to her husband or her father, who held the note on the house along with his own wife, when there was even a small dispute.
 When Perry did respond to her calls, they said, he was often more reasonable.